vstinner/sixer/README.rst

 Limitations
 -----------

-The project was written in a few hours using regular expressions, it has false positives.
+The project is based on regular expressions, it produces false positives (invalid changes).
 For example, some operations replace patterns in strings, comments or function names even if it doesn't make sense.

-Use the 2to6 project if you need a more reliable tool.
+Try also the 2to6 project which may be more reliable.

 Tests